 How to: Customize the Microsoft Office Menu

-You can position controls next to any built-in control.
+For Office 2007 projects, you can position controls next to any built-in control.
 A built-in control is a control that is already on the Microsoft Office Menu.
 For example, you can position a control next to the Save button.
 For more information, see Ribbon Designer.

 To add controls to the Microsoft Office Menu